 Soul Hustler (Pt.
 1)

-Soul Hustler is my first physical mixtape in 20 years and it’s up for sale on Bandcamp!
-It’s hella cheap, yo… $10 for the limited edition cassette and only $4 for the download.
+Soul Hustler (Pt.
+1) is my first physical mixtape in 20 years and it’s already sold out on Bandcamp!
 Shout out to my homie J-Beez and /re/fined sound$ for releasing it!

-Listen to a preview of Soul Hustler (Pt.
-1) (Side A):
+Or you can listen to Soul Hustler (Pt.
+1) (Side A) here:

 01. Phizyx In Your Ebony Eyes